hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 ## About the System itself
 > Summary of system properties

-The system that I want to evaluate in the following is the official Java REPL (Read-Eval-Print Loop) which will be released with Java 9 in June 2017.
-Therefore I experimented with the early access version.
+The system that I want to evaluate in the following is the official Java REPL (Read-Eval-Print Loop) called *JShell*.
+The JShell is an inherent part of the Java Development Kit (JDK) 9 and therefore will be released accompanied with Java 9 in June 2017.
+As a result, I experimented with the early access version of the JShell (Version 0.710) released in November 2016.
+Based on this early access state, it is possible that more features could be available until the release date.
+Nevertheless, the following analysis is based on the current accessible JShell version 0.710.

 ### System boundaries
 > What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

-This report is based on the JShell version 0.710 released in november 2016.
-No libraries or extension were added to it.
-However, JShell needs the Java 9 early access JDK in order to operate.
-Despite the fact, that new features and APIs are added to the Java programming language with Java 9, I will only focus on the REPL features provided by JShell.
-Furthermore it needs to be mentioned, that Java 9 is still in development.
-Concerning the JShell, it is therefore possible that more features could be available until the release.
-Nevertheless I focused on the current accessible version and evaluated following mechanisms:
+Within this report, I will only focus on the REPL features provided by the JShell that are available accompanied with the official JShell version 0.710.
+I therefore intentionally excluded  libraries or possible extensions.
+I will evaluate following mechanisms during this report:

  - The REPL itself with its specific commands and features
  - Hot Swapping provided by the JVM in combination with the JShell